tfatykhov/local-wink-node-red/docker/readme.md

 ## Deploying WinkNodeRed and couchDB as docker containers on raspberry pi.

 #### This documentation assumes that you already have docker installed.
 I recoommend to use Hypriot OS (https://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/)
+#### Also, this documentation shows how to use host local folders for persistence.
+Instead of local folders you can mount a NFS/CIFS/ISCSI file system to your host and use it instead.

 ### Steps:
 for the purpose of this documentation I assume that you use default hypriot OS user is <b>pirate</b> if you use raspbian jessie and your user id is <b>pi</b> or anything else - adjust steps below accordingly.